 - 2. Eligibility Participation in extracurricular activities is a privilege.
 In order to be eligible, students must consistently uphold all school policies and make every effort to achieve a satisfactory academic standing. - 3.
 Student Academic Responsibility When students are absent from school because of extra-curricular activities, they are responsible for all class work assigned or taught during their absence.
 Students will be required to complete early dismissal forms when they are required to miss class due to participation in an extracurricular activity. - 4.
-Approved Extra-Curricular Activities A list of approved extracurricular activities will be provided each year and will be found on the school website.
-An Athletic Program Handbook is available each year and can be found on the school website.
+Approved Extra-Curricular Activities- A list of approved extra-curricular activities will be provided each year.
+Extra-curricular activities provided by the school must be approved by the Extra-Curricular Activities Committee (ECAC).
+New activities may be offered to the student body ONLY upon approval by the ECAC Committee on a trial basis only whenever a sufficient interest indicates that such an activity will benefit the development of the students and a willing staff moderator is available.